About

 Agents are the working unit of useful AI.
 They reason, call tools, hold state across long horizons, and increasingly take real actions in the world on behalf of real people.
 The rate of change is high; the signal-to-noise ratio is low.

 BreakingAgent exists to fix the second problem.
 We publish daily news, weekly research summaries, an actively maintained tools index, hands-on build guides, and field reports on production use cases.
 Reference pages cover companies, models, benchmarks, and a working glossary.
+Since launching in early 2026, we have indexed over 100 news items, 20 research summaries, and 20 tools across the agentic AI stack.

 Editorial principles